Julian-Cole/spod/README.md

 # spod
-a relatively inexpensive hardware device for storing solid data at home.
+a relatively inexpensive hardware device for storing Solid data at home.